-- 1. A demonstration of your project to me and/or Ujjval, in which you show the various features of your system, such as its correctness, efficiency, etc. You should be prepared to answer detailed questions on the system design and implementation during this demo.
-We will also examine your code to check for code quality, code documentation, etc. - 2.
-You should also hand in a completed project report, which is essentially a polished version of the project design document, but should also include some experimental results, e.g. charts of running time versus input size, etc. - 3.
-You should also turn in your code and associated documentation (e.g. README files) so that everything can be backed up for future reference.
+1. A demonstration of your project to me and/or Arjun, in which you show the various features of your system, such as its correctness, efficiency, etc. You should be prepared to answer detailed questions on the system design and implementation during this demo.
+We will also examine your code to check for code quality, code documentation, etc.

+You should also hand in a completed project report, which is essentially a polished version of the project design document, but should also include some experimental results, e.g. charts of running time versus input size, etc. You should also turn in your code and associated documentation (e.g. README files) so that everything can be backed up for future reference.
+Email your code and all associated files to me (cc TA) with "CSE5311-Project <Lastname>" in the subject.